We summarise our approach to corporate governance and remuneration in the governance report.

 Our reputation and responsibility committee is chaired by Linda Lorimer and its other members are Vivienne Cox, Lincoln Wallen and Harish Manwani.
 Take a look at the charter and terms of reference for our reputation and responsibility committee below.

 The board has also established a standing committee to approve certain ordinary course of business items.
 Take a look at the terms of reference for the standing committee below.

-The policy will be put to shareholders for approval at our annual general meeting (AGM) on 5 May 2017.
+Our directors' remuneration policy was approved at our annual general meeting (AGM) on 5 May 2017.